 Business-related topics discussed in the correspondence include the repayment of Henry Ford's 1912 loan; the decline of Edison's phonograph business; and the death of William Maxwell, former general manager of the Musical Phonograph Division of Thomas A. Edison, Inc. There is also mention of a serious injury sustained by Charles M. Viley of the Phonograph Sales Department in an airplane accident, which impels Mina to admonish Theodore not to fly "in any of those cheap machines."

 As with all the letters written by Mina during this period, there are numerous indications of her insecurity and feelings of inadequacy.
 For example, after lamenting that Nellie Tinstman, the property manager for the Florida estate, hardly ever came around any more, Mina admits that "I am far from agreeable in my old age, and things I used to do, I do no more.
 I have grown very intolerant and uncompanionable.
 I feel that I love no one but my very own and it is an effort for me to be decent in any way.
 I have allowed myself to be so complaining and suspicious of peoples' motives and the feeling that only father dear counts in any one's eyes that I am wholly unlovable these days."
-Courtesy of the Chautauqua Institution Archives, Oliver Archive Center.
-Images are not yet available for all the documents in this folder..
+Courtesy of the Chautauqua Institution Archives, Oliver Archives Center.